BarredEwe/Prefire/README.md

 - `template_file_path` - Stencil file for generated file.
 Optional parameter. __Default__: _Templates/PreviewTests.stencil_ from the package
 - `simulator_device` - Device for Snapshot testing.
 Optional parameter.
 - `required_os` - iOS version for Snapshot testing.
 Optional parameter.
+- `preview_default_enabled` - Do I need to automatically add all previews based on the new syntax to the tests.  __Default__: true
-- `imports` - Additional imports for the generated Playbook.
+- `imports` - Additional imports for the generated Playbook/Tests.
 Optional parameter.
-- `testable_imports` - Additional `@testable` imports for the generated Playbook.
+- `testable_imports` - Additional `@testable` imports for the generated Playbook/Tests.
 Optional parameter.

 ## Requirements